 - Montgomery GI Bill Selected Reserve Educational Assistance Program (Chapter 1606 of Title 10, U.S. Code) - 2.
-Reserve Educational Assistance Program (Chapter 1607 of Title 10, U.S. Code, is no longer available if not enrolled before November 25, 2015.) - 3.
-Montgomery GI Bill Active Duty Educational Assistance Program (Chapter 30 of Title 38, U.S. Code) - 4.
+Montgomery GI Bill Active Duty Educational Assistance Program (Chapter 30 of Title 38, U.S. Code) - 3.
 VA Vocational Rehabilitation (Chapter 31) -- This program provides educational assistance to disabled veterans who are in need of vocational rehabilitation.
 To be eligible, a veteran must have a service-connected disability entitling him/her to these benefits.
-An award authorization must be received from a VA Vocational Rehabilitation Counselor/Specialist before benefits can be used.
+An award authorization must be received from a VA Vocational Rehabilitation Counselor/Specialist before benefits can be used. - 4.
+Post-9/11 GI Bill (Chapter 33, Post-9/11 Veterans Educational Assistance Act of 2008) - 5.
+Survivors' and Dependents' Educational Assistance Program (Chapter 35 of Title 38, U.S. Code) - 6.
+The following individuals shall be charged a rate of tuition not to exceed the in-state rate for tuition and fees purposes: - A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
+Bill

-- 5. Post-Vietnam Veterans Educational Assistance Program/VEAP (Chapter 32 of Title 38, U.S. Code) - 6.
-Post-9/11 GI Bill (Chapter 33, Post-9/11 Veterans Educational Assistance Act of 2008) - Vietnam Era Veterans' Educational Assistance Program (Chapter 34 of Title 38, U.S. Code) - 8.
-Survivors' and Dependents' Educational Assistance Program (Chapter 35 of Title 38, U.S. Code) - 9.
-The following individuals shall be charged the instate/in-district rate, or otherwise considered a resident, for tuition purposes: - A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge from a period of active duty service of 90 days or more.
+Active Duty Program) or chapter 33 (Post-9/11 G.I.
+Bill), of title 38, United States Code, who lives in Alabama while attending a school located in Alabama (regardless of

-- Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge from a period of active duty service of 90 days or more. - A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9) who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of the Service member's death in the line of duty following a period of active duty service of 90 days or more. - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or death described above and must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code.
+- his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more. - Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor's discharge or release from a period of active duty service of 90 days or more. - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
+The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either chapter 30 or chapter 33, of title 38, United States Code. - Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9)) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - Anyone using transferred Post-9/11 G.I.
+Bill benefits (38 U.S.C. § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty.